-Building and Architect Designed Home on Acreage – Where to Begin
+Building an Architect Designed Home on Acreage – Where to Begin?

-What’s the biggest challenge when building an architect designed home on acreage? – Well, some acreage home designs are just too good – you have so many options!
+What’s the biggest challenge when building an architect designed home on acreage? – Well, some acreage sites are just too good – you have so many options!

-If you’re a little over-awed by the possibilities, and how to get your custom home design right – let us help.
-Forget the jungle of options – you’ll find that once you go through a detailed site appraisal with our in-house Architect, a clear direction will unfold and you’ll have a strong concept that will drive all of your design decisions.
+If you are little overawed by the possibilities, and how to get your custom home design right, let us help.
+Forget the jungle of options – you’ll find that once you go through a detailed site appraisal, with our in-house Architect, a clear direction will unfold and you’ll have a strong concept that will drive all of your design decisions.

 The slope of the area you plan to build on will have the biggest effect on your project costs.
-Most often we underestimate the slope when standing on site.
-It’s important to get a detailed contour survey first and assess all the options for building locations.
+Most often we underestimate the real slope when just standing on the site. lt’s important to get a detailed contour survey first and assess all the options and building locations.

-If your acreage property is open, on an exposed platform or high on a ridge, you will be subject to a higher wind rating.
-This means more bracing and engineering costs, so find out before design gets underway.
+If your acreage property is positioned on an exposed platform or high on a ridge, you will be subject to a higher wind rating.
+This means you’ll need more bracing and engineering.
+So it’s best to find out now before design gets underway.

-It’s important to establish clearly, before designing your home, if there is any vegetation protection zone over your property.
-There is time involved in getting a NAL Permit or a change to your building envelope if required.
-Sometimes it’s worth going through this process to get your home in the best location and sometimes the constraints of your site leave you with no choice.
+This is important to establish early, before designing your home.
+If there are any vegetation protection zones over your property, there is always time involved in getting a NAL Permit or a change to your building envelope if required.
+Sometimes its worth going through this process to get your home in the best location and sometimes the constraints of your site leave you with limited choices.

 These can vary for rural areas and be important if there are any secondary dwellings on the site.
 We always check these requirements before design begins.

-This is an important part of your design – including how the site cut is contoured, how water is moving around the house and the best location points to pick up extra ground water.
-These can be overlooked and left for you to work out after construction, we recommend they be integrated into your stormwater drainage plan and site works from the start.
+This Is an important part of your design – including how the site cut is contoured, how water is moving around the house and the best location points to pick up extra ground water.
+These can be overlooked and left for you to work out after construction.
+We recommend they be integrated into your storm water damage plan and site works from the start.

-The location of these and soil type around the home need to be considered early.
-Approvals for plumbing with on-site sewerage can also add weeks to your approval, so we do these early.
-We have researched systems that we work with.
-Some are more expensive up front, and some have more maintenance costs over the life of the system, we can give you our best advice on options.
+The location of sewage and the type of soil around the home need to be considered early.
+Approvals for plumbing with on-site sewerage can also add weeks to your approval.
+We’re very knowledgeable about the different systems and options available for your site.
+Some systems are more expensive up front while others have more maintenance costs over the life of the system.
+We can give you our best advice on all options.

 Your design and roofline may also need to take into account Solar Power and the extent of panels you require.
 Allowing for future battery storage can also be planned for.

-Of course, there’s the all-important views!
-Sometimes your views are to the South or West and you still want an outdoor area to enjoy winter sun, or you might be looking towards the South East and need to protect from winds and storms coming in from that direction.
-Some of these conflicting interests can be easily resolved with good design.
+Of course there’s the all-important views!
+Sometimes your views are to the South or West and you still want an outdoor area to enjoy the winter sun.
+You might be looking towards the South East and need protection from winds and storms coming in from that direction.
+Some of these conflicting interests can be easily resolved with good planning & design.